PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 10 packets transmitted, 10 received, 0% packet loss, time 10010 ms
 ```

-#### MAVLink/MAVSDK test
+#### MAVLink/MAVSDK Test

-For this, we need to set the mavlink instance to send traffic to the CM4’s IP:
+For this, we need to set the MAVLink instance to send traffic to the CM4's IP address:

 For an initial test we can do: